Boosted Self-Interacting Dark Matter and XENON1T Excess: Boosted Dark Matter and Xenon1T excess

-In the present universe $\chi_1$ can be assumed to annihilate to $\chi_2$ only in DM dense regions like the Galactic center (GC) or the Sun\footnote{In the case of boosted flux from the Sun, strong evaporation bound \cite{Griest:1986yu, Gould:1987ju} forces us to choose DM mass in the GeV regime where DM-nucleon scattering rate faces tight constraints from direct search experiments like CRESST-III~\cite{Abdelhameed:2019hmk}.
-Thus, the required $\chi_2$ flux from solar captured $\chi_1$ can not be obtained.}.
-If we consider the GC to be the source of boosted $\chi_2$ (via the annihilation of the $\chi_1$ with annihilation cross-section of order $\mathcal{O}(10^{-24}\; {\rm cm}^2)$, then the obtained flux is

 The final detected recoil energy spectrum can be obtained by convolving Eq.~\eqref{event_rate} with the energy resolution of the XENON1T detector.
-Incorporating the detector efficiency $\gamma(E)$, the energy resolution of the detector is given by a Gaussian distribution with an energy dependent width,
+The energy resolution of the detector is given by a Gaussian distribution with an energy dependent width,